kasper/phoenix/API.md

 ### Mouse

+All of the following mouse events receive the corresponding `Point`-object as the first argument for the callback function.

 - `mouseDidMove` triggered when the mouse has moved
 - `mouseDidLeftClick` triggered when the mouse did left click
 - `mouseDidRightClick` triggered when the mouse did right click